Chapter 1 : No Room at the Inn.

 “Of course, we’re worried about her, Mother,” Flavian burst out.
 “Do you think it was easy for us, hearing what she’d face for the rest of her life.”

 “No, I don’t, but however hard it might have been for you, or for me, it must be a hundred times worse for her and it’s time you stopped being so selfish and started putting her first for a change.”

 “We don’t have to listen to this.”
 Grace was indignant.
 “You’ve no right to accuse us of not putting our daughter first.
 Who paid for her to go on that holiday, I’d like to know?”

 Alexandrina ignored the question and just responded to her previous comment.

 “You’re quite right.
 You don’t have to listen to it.
-If you can’t even go upstairs and tell Lydia you care about her, then I don’t think I want you in my home.”
+If you can’t even go upstairs and tell your daughter you care about her, then I don’t think I want you in my home.”

 “Mother!
 You don’t mean that.”

 “Yes, Flavian, I do.
 I’ve no intention of sitting down here, sipping elderflower wine with you, while your daughter cries her eyes out upstairs.
 So if you can’t reassure her you still feel the same as you did before she was bitten and actually mean it, then you can just leave.”